CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Experiments

-We further evaluate CoSPED on the Pythia 1.4B model~\cite{biderman2023pythiasuiteanalyzinglarge}, a model family trained on The Pile with open weights and reproducible settings.
+We further evaluate CoSPED on Pythia 1.4B model\footnote{Pythia 1.4B: \url{https://huggingface.co/EleutherAI/pythia-1.4b}}~\cite{biderman2023pythia}.
+Pythia is a model family trained on \textit{The Pile} with open weights and reproducible settings.
 We note that prior works have not explored CoSPED-like extraction tasks on Pythia.
 To adapt CoSPED, we implemented a padding strategy for input alignment across models with different tokenizer vocab sizes.
 Our preprocessing ensures compatibility without affecting output validity.